savoygrizzly/dimrill/README.md

 ## Security considerations

 When usign Dimrill your authorization process will rely on the policies passed to the authorizer to define whether a user/entity is allowed to access a ressource or perform an action.
 It is therefore **imperative** to ensure that policies originate from a trusted source and cannot be corrupted or modified.
-If you intend to allow policies to be written by users you have to accept and understand the implications. **Dimrill currently does not provide any features other than Schema Conditions to limit what all users can perform.**
+If you intend to allow policies to be written by users you have to accept and understand the implications. **Dimrill currently does not provide any features other than Schema Conditions and hard coded paths to limit what all users can perform.**
 Considering that if a user is given a wildcard policy, he will be able to access all paths specified, on the Drna Type on which this wildcard applies, for example:
 This policy will give a user/entity access to every available Action and Ressource.